Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 All transforms are GPU-accelerated with proper pivot handling.
 Now optimized for integrated GPU (Steam Deck compatible.)

-### Leaderboard Legality
+### Leaderboard Legality for Modifiers!?

 All custom modifiers are flagged to be leaderboard-legal due to a change in the game's modifier check system.
-It now asks the modifiers if they are legal, and if even one of them doesn't answer, the run is disqualified.
+It now asks the modifiers if they are legal (`static func 'is_leaderboard_legal?'`), and if even one of them doesn't answer, or answers `false,` the run is disqualified.

 ---